Generic Name: fentanyl transdermal skin patch (FEN ta nil trans DERM al)

 Before taking this medicine

-To make sure fentanyl is safe for you, tell your doctor if you have ever had:
+To make sure fentanyl patches are safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;